159949IvanValdez/ch-re-Itzelrosales/SRS - English/Learning Types Classifier.md

   ## User Characteristics

-  The system will have three types of user: Academic, Administrative and External.
+  The system will have three types of user: Academic (Students), Administrative(Teachers and School Principal) and External (Parents or Guardians).
   Of these three types, users are divided into final and potential according to the use they give the system.

   The system will have two final users, who will interact with LTC directly.